What is diabesity? Many people are asking this question these days. The word sounds vaguely familiar, but they can’t quite place it.

 Though researchers do not know why, certain ethnic groups are more likely to develop diabesity.
 These ethnic groups are Hispanic/Latino, African American, Asian American, American Indian, Native Hawaiian, Alaska Native, and Pacific Islander.

-Knowing What is Diabesity Helps You Prevent or Reverse It
+Knowing What it is Helps You Prevent or Reverse It

 Research shows how the Standard American Diet of heavily processed foods and refined sugars/carbs has spurred the diabesity epidemic.
 It is all about how quickly glucose is absorbed into your bloodstream.